Eisenwave/obj2voxel/README.md

 **Note:** VL32 is a format used only by voxel-io.
 It's simply an array of `(x,y,z,argb)` 32-bit big-endian integer quadruples.
-VL32 is bit-identical to the PLY files exported by obj2voxel when the first **322** header bytes are removed.

 The exported PLY files are point clouds consisting of vertices with integer coordinates:
 ```ply